Showing posts with label backpacking. Show all posts

 Ruby, from Cambridge”

 I dedicate this post to you, Ruby, and to all first-time solo travellers who are reading this.
-There are a lot of solo travellers out there right now, on planes, on trains, and in hostels, and every one of us took the same leap of faith you are contemplating now.
+There are a lot of solo travellers out there right now, on planes, on trains, and in hostels, and every one of them took the same leap of faith you are contemplating now.

 Here I will outline what I've gathered from my own solo travel experiences in the hopes of inspiring some of you to book the flight you've been dreaming of.
 Be not afraid of travelling solo - the only thing you should be scared of is the fact that you might never stop travelling once you start.